bharath3648/Assignment/README.md

 # Assignment
-To install and save in your package.json dependencies, run:
+To install and save in your package.json dependencies, run:<br />

-Step-1
+Step-1<br />
---install node js in your syastem if it is not available.
+--install node js in your syastem if it is not available.<br />
---download the project
+--download the project<br />
-Step-2
+Step-2<br />
--- run commands--
+-- run commands--<br />
----go to project folder path in command prompt
+---go to project folder path in command prompt<br />
----run npm install (will install dependencies)
+---run npm install (will install dependencies)<br />
----run npm start (after npm install completes)
+---run npm start (after npm install completes)<br />